jeanlucdupont/excel-grc/README.md

 <br><br><br><br>

-The Excel sheet comes with a sample risk assessment.
-Once you read the sample risk assessment, you'll understand how it works.
+The Excel sheet comes with a sample risk assessment. **read the sample risk assessment and you'll understand how Excel GRC works**.

 <br><br><br><br>
-All the inputs are done in the "assessment" tab.
+All the inputs are done in the _assessment_ tab.
 For each risk, provide:
 - A risk id (any text)
 - The impacted asset and the asset owner.
 - A scenario (something bad could happen to this asset)